 US Counterterrorism Authorities Target Student Wing of Pakistani Militant Group

-Pakistani students affiliated with a Pakistani religious party shout anti-American slogans at a rally in Islamabad, Pakistan, Dec.
-30, 2016.
 U.S. counterterrorism authorities are growing increasingly concerned about the activities of the student branch of a banned Pakistani militant organization that's seen as a threat to regional and U.S. interests.
+The State Department this week announced it was adding the student wing of Lashkar-e-Taiba to its list of foreign terrorist organizations.

 Discussions